Skip to navigation Skip to content

 Age Pension and Pension Bonus Scheme (PBS) payments

 If Age Pension and PBS payments are granted on the same day and the combined payment exceeds the system limitation amount of $80,000, the payment will reject.
 A manual grant letter (Q999) should be sent once all the payments have been reissued.
+The incomplete advice letter about the rejected payment should also be cancelled.

 Parental Leave Pay (PPL) delivered by an employer

-The Paid Parental Leave Employer Processing Team (PPLEPT) is responsible for re-issuing PPL returned payments where PPL delivery is via the employer.
+The Paid Parental Leave Employer Processing Team (PPLEPT) is responsible for re-issuing PPL payments where PPL delivery is via the employer.

-Reissue a payment at a customer's request
+Reissue a payment or cheque at a customer's request

-Reissue a payment returned from a financial institution
+Reissue a payment returned from a financial institution – includes deceased customers

 Protection of customer payments